How To Fix It

 How To Clean a Shredder Sensor?

 Once the sensor has been successfully located using a flashlight, it can be cleaned using a variety of objects.
+A cotton swab, straw, or soft fiber cloth can easily clean the sensor.
+However, the exact method to clean it will be different for both the photo and mechanical sensor.

 This YouTube video will give you a fundamental understanding of how to clean your shredder sensor: